Lollobar17/Network_Security_Lab/06_final_report/final_report.md

 | Root Login Attempt | AUTH-002 | HIGH | T1078 |
 | Root Login Attempt | AUTH-002 | HIGH | T1078 |

-Two gaps were identified: MITRE misclassification (T1078 vs T1110) and missing source IP in alert data.
+> [!IMPORTANT]
+> This is the only scenario where the SIEM generated alerts.
+> Detection was partial — MITRE was misclassified and source IP
+> was missing from alert data.

 ---